Tool Comparison

 Pre-commit feedback before a push

-Sub-second local analysis.
+Fast local analysis on typical staged diffs.
 SonarQube runs post-push in CI.

 Air-gapped or strict data-residency environments